beginning of content

 Key facts

-• Metastatic breast cancer is also known as stage 4 cancer, advanced cancer or secondary cancer, and is when the cancer has spread to other parts of your body.
+• Metastatic breast cancer is also known as stage 4 cancer, advanced cancer or secondary cancer.

-• Breast cancer usually spreads to the bones, liver, lung and brain.
+• Metastatic breast cancer might spread to your bones, liver, lungs and brain.

 • You may have general symptoms of feeling tired and unwell, symptoms related to where the cancer has spread to, or no symptoms at all.

-• Treatments depend on where the cancer has spread to, but can include medicines, surgery or radiotherapy.
+• Treatment can include medicines, surgery or radiotherapy.

 What is metastatic breast cancer?